Velonese/DiceEval/README.md

 **Chance** – Scores the sum of all dice

-Unit Tests were devised for the project, and then filled out once code was complete.
+Unit Tests were devised for the project, and then expanded to reach full coverage once code was complete.

 One small assumption is that the order of the dice is unimportant, so 3,2,4,1,4 still qualifies as a SmallStraight despite being out of order.